bisho1995/webOTP-CRM/Readme.md

 Due to constraints of time as the entire coding was done in 48 hours there are a few loose ends.
 The overall project was quite interesting as I got to play with sms api.
 Looking forward to more such interesting challenges.

+The nexmo api is a bit unstable but in production when we pay for their service I am assuming it will work fine.

 # Developer information

 Name: Bisvarup Mukherjee